PatrickgHayes/QuestionGenerator/README.md

 ## Training

 Download the [CLEVR dataset](https://s3-us-west-1.amazonaws.com/clevr/CLEVR_v1.0_no_images.zip) without the images.
-We don't need any of the meta-data so the script in data cleaning scripts to remove all the meta-data.
+We don't need any of the meta-data so use the script in data cleaning scripts to remove all the meta-data.
 The result should be a file with one question on each line.

 Run `train.py` with the dataset filename to train and save the network: